yanarchy/rbk-basic/README.md

   c.
 Add more CSS to make it look even better!
   d.
 Using \<form\>, create a simple contact form.
 Find more info <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form" target="_blank">here</a>.
   e.
 Make a list using `ul` (or `ol`) and `li`s.

+11. At the end, please ZIP your entire file and RENAME TO YOUR NAME.
+Please submit to the instructors.